PRP or cortisone for shoulder pain. A Quick review

 Platelet Rich Plasma Therapy (PRP).
 Sometimes PRP is referred to as PRP Therapy, PRP injection therapy, plasma replacement therapy, or simply PRP shots.

-- PRP treatment takes your blood, like going for a blood test, and re-introduces the concentrated blood platelets from your blood into areas of chronic joint and spine deterioration.
+- Platelet Rich Plasma Therapy (PRP) takes your blood, like going for a blood test, and re-introduces the concentrated blood platelets from your blood into the shoulder.

 - The difference between Prolotherapy and Cortisone is extensive.